 While discriminating against older job seekers is illegal, a lot of older unemployed people believe their age prevents them from getting hired.
 However, by structuring your resume in a strategic way and addressing age issues when you build a cover letter, you can combat ageism and showcase the qualifications that are most relevant to the job that interests you.

-It’s even more important to have a strong cover letter when you’re an older worker – you have a huge amount of experience, so you need to be able to pinpoint only specific achievements which are most relevant to the position you’re applying for.
+It's even more important to have a strong cover letter when you're an older worker – you have a huge amount of experience, so you need to be able to pinpoint only specific achievements which are most relevant to the position you're applying for.
+Let's review some of the most basic cover letter tips for older workers, starting now!

 5 Basic Cover Letter Tips for Older Workers